Nadal Ready to Die To Return To His Tennis Peak - UrduPoint

 "Just well done for Carlos in this case," said Nadal.

-Well done.
 Great news for our sport in Spain.
-He deserved it after a great season." - 'Very special' - Nadal's rustiness showed against Auger-Aliassime, who is in the form of his life having won three titles in October.
+He deserved it after a great season."
+Nadal's rustiness showed against Auger-Aliassime, who is in the form of his life having won three titles in October.

 "It is great to win against him, and stay alive in the tournament!" said Auger-Aliassime.